saasscaleup/laravel-n-plus-one-detector/README.md

 ## ✨ Features

-- Real-time N+1 Query Detection: Identify N+1 queries as they happen, ensuring your application remains performant.
+- **Real-time N+1 Query Detection**: Identify N+1 queries as they happen, ensuring your application remains performant.
-- Detailed Query Insights: Get detailed information about each detected N+1 query, including file line, the class and methods involved.
+- **Detailed Query Insights**: Get detailed information about each detected N+1 query, including file line, the class and methods involved.
-- Advanced Notifications: Receive alerts via Slack, webhooks, or email, ensuring you never miss an important notification.
+- **Advanced Notifications**: Receive alerts via Slack, webhooks, or email, ensuring you never miss an important notification.
-- Rich Admin Dashboards: View all N+1 warnings in a comprehensive and user-friendly dashboard.
+- **Rich Admin Dashboards**: View all N+1 warnings in a comprehensive and user-friendly dashboard.
-- Suit for Teams and Solo Developers: Designed to be used by both solo developers and teams working collaboratively.
+- **Suit for Teams and Solo Developers**: Designed to be used by both solo developers and teams working collaboratively.
-- Supports Laravel 5.5 and above: Ensure compatibility with a wide range of Laravel versions.
+- **Supports Laravel 5.5 and above**: Ensure compatibility with a wide range of Laravel versions.
-- PHP 7 and above: Supports modern PHP versions for better performance and security.
+- **PHP 7 and above**: Supports modern PHP versions for better performance and security.

 ## Requirements